- Going to interview for a job of an HR Generalist, having no idea how to answer their questions?

 I sincerely believe it will help you.
 It will help you a lot.
 And you can read it easily in two or three hours, it’s 11,000 words.
 Only things that truly matter, no secondary content.

 Plus, of course, like with everything else we sell here on InterviewPenguin.com, you have a risk free sixty days money back guarantee.
 If you don’t like this eBook for any reason, or no reason at all, just let me know (email me at matthew[at]interviewpenguin[dot]com) within 60 days and I will give you a full refund.

 - Brilliant answers to twenty five difficult questions you may get in your HR Generalist interview.
-Updated for 2021.
+Updated in 2022.

 - Several sample answers to each question, including answers for people without previous working experience.

 - Six principles of acing this particular interview, things you simply need to know to make the right impression on the interviewing panel.